nooballday/hapijs-auth-allroutes/README.md

-# hapijs-auth-allroutes
-Example of hapi.js with hapi-auth-jwt2 and implementing it to all routes once.
+# Hapi.js Auth with JWT
+This project is a guidance project on how to use Hapi.js, Hapi.js auth with JWT and implement it once for all routes.

+How to use it :

+clone this repository : git clone https://github.com/nooballday/hapijs-auth-allroutes.git install packages : npm i running the app : node server